H\"older curves with exotic tangent spaces

-Here and throughout we denote by ${\bf 0}$ the origin in $\R^N$.
-For the special case of self-similar \emph{sponges} (including self-similar carpets such as the Sierpi\'nski carpet), we show in Section \ref{sec:selfsim} that at typical points of such a sponge, each tangent is \emph{locally self-similar}, which means roughly that every open ball contains a similar copy of every other open ball as an open subset.
+where ${\bf 0}$ denotes the origin in $\R^N$.
+See Proposition \ref{lem:selfsimtan} for the precise statement.
+Furthermore, for the special case of self-similar \emph{sponges} (including self-similar carpets such as the Sierpi\'nski carpet), we show in Section \ref{sec:selfsim} that at typical points of such a sponge, each tangent is \emph{locally self-similar}, which means roughly that every open ball contains a similar copy of every other open ball as an open subset.

 Regarding the second question, following the construction in Theorem \ref{thm:main}, we show in Section \ref{sec:selfsim} that the curves $\G_s$ from Theorem \ref{thm:main}, infinitesimally, do not resemble self-similar sets.